KostasValeckas/PyLongslit/paper.md

 # Summary

-We present a new manual Python pipeline for processing data from  astronomical long-slit spectroscopy observations with CCD detectors.
+We present a new Python pipeline for processing data from astronomical long-slit spectroscopy observations with CCD detectors.

 The pipeine is designed to aim for **simplicity**, **manual execution**, **transparency** and **robustness**.
 The inspiration for the pipeline is to provide a manual counterpart to the